 Will schools and colleges stay open?

-How will next summer’s GCSE and A-level exams be affected by the lockdown?
+How will next summer’s GCSE, A-level and Btec exams be affected by the lockdown?

 Will universities stay open?

 Universities will be moving most teaching online – the exception being courses that can’t be taught remotely.

 The government guidance advises that students who do need to return for face-to-face learning should be tested twice on arrival or self-isolate for ten days.